 Attorney Randolph Rice will work with you to find out if your accident claim meets the criteria to allow you to sue the other party.
 He will also advise you whether an offer made by the insurance company is reasonable and worth accepting.
-Ultimately, the decision is yours.
-The answer to the question of how much should I settle for after a car accident in Maryland is enough money to return your life to the way it was before the car accident.
+Ultimately, the decision is yours. the answer to the question of how much should I settle for after a car accident in Maryland is enough money to return your life to the way it was before the car accident.
 In practice, this is not always possible.
 If you sustained a permanent injury including paralysis or a brain injury your life might never be the same again.
 However, the law has its own formulas relating to how much money is needed to make you whole again.
 Baltimore auto accident lawyer Randolph Rice discusses the different damages you can claim in your car crash settlement.

 What Factors Affect a Car Accident Settlement in Maryland?

 Certain factors have a bearing on how much you should settle a case for after a car accident in Maryland.
-You must prove negligence on behalf of the other driver to have a case in the first place.
-The key factors to consider in car accident cases include:
+You must prove negligence on behalf of the other driver to have a case in the first place. the key factors to consider in car accident cases include:

-An act or omission by the at-fault party: The party you are seeking compensation from must have done something or failed to do something.
+An act or omission by the at-fault party: the party you are seeking compensation from must have done something or failed to do something.
 For instance, a driver must have done something untoward to cause a wreck like running a red light or tailgating or failed to do something like yielding or repairing a dangerous tire.

 A duty the driver failed to perform: All drivers in Maryland are under a duty to follow the rules of the road.
 If they fail to do so, they can cause a crash.

-An injury or a loss: The claimant must have suffered a loss to sue the at-fault driver.
+An injury or a loss: the claimant must have suffered a loss to sue the at-fault driver.
 This can be an injury, the death of a family member, or property damage to a car.
 If a driver hits you but there is no damage or injury, you have no grounds to make a claim.

-The extent of your injuries: The extent of your injuries is a major factor in how much you should settle your Maryland car accident case for.
-The settlement should cover future medical costs as well as current bills and compensate for the possible loss of a job and the way of life you had before the crash.
+The extent of your injuries: the extent of your injuries is a major factor in how much you should settle your Maryland car accident case for. the settlement should cover future medical costs as well as current bills and compensate for the possible loss of a job and the way of life you had before the crash.
 Don’t take an inadequate settlement if your injuries were catastrophic.

-The extent of insurance coverage available: The amount of insurance coverage available is a major determinant in how much you should settle for after a car accident in Maryland?
+The extent of insurance coverage available: the amount of insurance coverage available is a major determinant in how much you should settle for after a car accident in Maryland?

 The willingness of the insurance company to negotiate: Some insurance companies are more reasonable than others.
 Some adjusters are likely to be more flexible and accommodating to your requirements.
-Although this can affect the size of an offer it may not ultimately affect the car accident settlement because a lawyer can file a suit and take the case to court if necessary.
+Although this can affect the size of an offer it may not ultimately affect the car accident settlement because a Maryland personal injury lawyer can file a suit and take the case to court if necessary.

 What Does a Car Accident Settlement Cover in Maryland?